shrikant-ror/TempJava/README.md

 Stereotype Annotations
 Spring Framework provides us with some special annotations.
 These annotations are used to create Spring beans automatically in the application context. @Component annotation is the main Stereotype Annotation.
 There are some Stereotype meta-annotations which is derived from @Component those are

+1 **@Service:**
-1 **@Service:** We specify a class with @Service to indicate that they’re holding the business logic.
-Besides being used in the service layer, there isn’t any other special use for this annotation.
-The utility classes can be marked as Service classes.
+- We specify a class with @Service to indicate that they’re holding the business logic.
+- Besides being used in the service layer, there isn’t any other special use for this annotation.
+- The utility classes can be marked as Service classes.
+- You can use @Service over @Component in service-layer classes as it specifies intent in a better way.

+2 **@Repository:**
-2 **@Repository:** We specify a class with @Repository to indicate that they’re dealing with CRUD operations, usually, it’s used with DAO (Data Access Object) or Repository implementations that deal with database tables.
+- We specify a class with @Repository to indicate that they’re dealing with CRUD operations, usually, it’s used with DAO (Data Access Object) or Repository implementations that deal with database tables.

+3: **@Controller:**
-3: **@Controller:** We specify a class with @Controller to indicate that they’re front controllers and responsible to handle user requests and return the appropriate response.
-It is mostly used with REST Web Services.
+- We specify a class with @Controller to indicate that they’re front controllers and responsible to handle user requests and return the appropriate response.
+- It is mostly used with REST Web Services.
+- This marks a class as a Spring Web MVC controller.
+- Beans marked with it are automatically imported into the Dependency Injection container